-Are you bringing a new puppy home?
+Are you bringing a new dog or puppy home?
 Here are some tips to help you get off on the right paw!
 So you have a new dog!
 This is usually a very exciting and happy time for owners!
 As humans, we tend to become over-excited and fuss over the new addition and treat it as the massive happy event it usually is for us!

 Although we should enjoy and treasure these first moments, we also need to keep in mind that for the dog, being introduced to a new and unfamiliar environment can be stressful.
 The dog has not chosen this new territory and life; you have chosen it for them.
 How would you feel if you were in this same situation?
 They have no idea what to expect and understandably can feel insecure and bewildered.
 First impressions last, and we want these to be positive!

 10 Tips to help your dog settle in smoothly.